-1 I remember one of the women that was coordinating the search 2 and talked with me and told me that, 3 4 we would like you to come -- because was so many people coming to search for Amber that the searchers, before they -- they did 6 7 start their search that there was a prayer and a smudging, and they wanted me to go down 8 there and just be present, and the searchers 9 needed that.
+1 I remember one of the women that was coordinating the search 2 and talked with me and told me that, 3 we would like you to come -- because 4 was so many people coming to search for Amber that the searchers, before they -- they did 6 7 start their search that there was a prayer and a smudging, and they wanted me to go down 8 there and just be present, and the searchers 9 needed that.
 10 So I seen that as a part 11 of hope, you know, and I needed that hope.
+12

-12 13 needed to hold onto that hope, but yet the 14 people that were volunteer coming all over to 15 come and search also needed that hope and to needed to hold onto that hope, but yet the people that were volunteer coming all over to come and search also needed that hope and to see that strength in myself, so they let me know.
+So I seen that as a part of hope, you know, and I needed that hope.
+I needed to hold onto that hope, but yet the people that were volunteer coming all over to come and search also needed that hope and to see that strength in myself, so they let me know.
 The family let me know, and I went down to the gym, and they kind of tricked me, and I -- I didn't realize it was my birthday and that they made a cake.
-The community members made a cake for me, and they shared it with the searchers, and I was just totally taken from -- just totally surprised that they would even think of that, and the searchers were -- it gave them hope also in seeing -- seeing me be there to greet them 1 and knowing that, okay, we need to continue 2 I know I spoke to a couple searchers, 3 4 and they're like, We're -- we're coming.
-We're doing -- you know, we're on horse -- on 6 our horses.
+The community members made a cake for me, and they shared it with the searchers, and I was just totally taken from -- just totally surprised that they would even think of that, and the searchers were -- it gave them hope also in seeing -- seeing me be there to greet them 1 and knowing that, okay, we need to continue 2 I know I spoke to a couple searchers, 3 and they're like, We're -- we're coming.
+4 We're doing -- you know, we're on horse -- on 6 our horses.
 We have our dogs coming out.
 Wе 7 have -- we're walking out there. walking through bush, through the grass, 8 9 through the community 'cause our first search 10 started in Standing Buffalo, and then extended out to Fort Qu'Appelle where she was 11 12 That lasted for, oh, I'd have last seen.
 13 say six weeks, and then -- the police involved then.
-14 15 It was when -- I believe the second day, second or third day of the 16 search that they finally came out.
-17 asked the officer if I could have a 18 19 Nations woman police -- female officer, 20 they did.
-They brought out a Aboriginal 21 First Nations officer, and when she was there searching and she -- and she came back 22 2.3 with the -- came back to my home with the 24 family, it was after that commitment I seen 25 that she would be out there during the day,

-1 and then after work she came and sat there, and it was just her presence, being 2 She didn't say much, you know, but just 3 4 presence and listening to us, and listening to every family member, every family member speak, gave us comfort in knowing that, okay, 6 7 the police are finally here.
+14 It was when -- I believe 15 16 the second day, second or third day of the search that they finally came out.
+17 asked the officer if I could have a First 18 19 Nations woman police -- female officer, 20 they did.
+They brought out a Aboriginal 21 First Nations officer, and when she was there searching and she -- and she came back 22 2.3 with the -- came back to my home with the 24 family, it was after that commitment I seen that she would be out there during the day, and then after work she came and sat there, and it was just her presence, being She didn't say much, you know, but just presence and listening to us, and listening to every family member, every family member speak, gave us comfort in knowing that, okay, the police are finally here.
 They're finally trying to be a part of the search.
-8 Thev're coming to the family.
-They're giving us that 9 updated information.
-I believe it was in 10 the beginning daily, and then, as it extended on, 11 it was weekly.
-12 13 My one -- the day 14
+Thev're coming to the family.
+They're giving us that updated information.
+I believe it was in the beginning daily, and then, as it extended on, it was weekly.